“Life is like a piano. What you get out of it depends on how you play it.” - Tom Lehrer

 Once you've decided on your new piano tutor, you can organise your first lesson together.
 Find a regular time that works for both of you, whether that's weekly, fortnightly or monthly.
 Sometimes the first lesson is a little longer than usual to really dive into the piano together!

 In your first lesson, you're not only familiarising yourself with the piano but also getting to know your tutor and their teaching style.
 You should discuss what kind of music you both love to play, and the tutor's music experience.
-Your piano tutor may play other instruments, such as electric guitar, saxophone, bass, harmonica, accordion, flute, etc, or they may offer voice lessons alongside piano lessons.
+Your piano tutor may play other instruments, such as electric guitar, saxophone, bass, harmonica, accordion, flute, etc, or they may offer voice lessons alongside piano playing lessons.

 In this first lesson, your tutor will determine your level so they know where to start.
 This may mean a few short quizzes or sightreading tests.
 Good piano teachers will also ask about your work/life balance and help you decide when to fit in your practice regimen.